epsylon3/odbgscript/doc/ReadMe.txt

 ---------
 Executes instructions between EXEC and ENDE in the context of the target process.
 Values in curly braces {} are replaced by their values.
+PUSHA / POPA commands could be usefull when you use this.
 Examples:
 	// This does some movs
 	mov x, "eax"